viam-modules/viam-camera-oak/README.md

 ## How to use on your own machine
 > [!NOTE]
-> Before configuring your resource, you must create a new robot.
+> Before configuring your resource, you must create a new smart machine.
 See [here](https://docs.viam.com/use-cases/configure/#configure-a-machine) for how to do that and more on the setup and configuration process as a whole.

-Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).

 For camera components, click on the **Components** subtab and click **Create component**.
 Select the `camera` type, then select the `oak-d` or `oak-ffc-3p` model.